josedcape/CodestormDev/README.md

   <hr>
 </div>

-Welcome to OpenHands (formerly OpenDevin), a platform for software development agents powered by AI.
+Welcome to CODESTORM (formerly OpenHands), a platform for software development agents.powered by AI.

 OpenHands agents can do anything a human developer can: modify code, run commands, browse the web, call APIs, and yes—even copy code snippets from StackOverflow.